tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 ## Don't be regular programmer

 Continuous Delivery is a process that take a while for start to work.
-There are many steps to follow, many things to automate, pipe line to be created, configuration management and commit stages to watch, just to name a few.
+There are many steps to follow, many things to automate, pipeline to be created, configuration management and commit stages to watch, just to name a few.
 To achieve Continuous Delivery we must persist and don't give up.